Archive: 2007 News & Reports

 Amersham had turned out a strong side so we were delighted to reduce them to 137-7, including their giant Australian who’d recently scored a 52-ball century in the league.
 Their captain and tailenders put together an excellent recovery against tiring Jesters bowling and we thought 255 possibly beyond us.

 This was not a view shared by Ponniah Vijendran who raced to 50 off 37 balls.
 Will Evans - a man who had scored a century at Hurlingham earlier in the season - could only watch in awe, contributing just 8 to an opening partnership of 67.
 Runs continued to flow but Amersham began to work their way through our batting.
 80-3 became 150-4 and then 176-5, with the required rate hovering around seven an over.

 At this point Ollie Doward and Roger Greenslade came together in what turned out to be the crucial partnership.
 Deft deflections and stealthy running kept the runs mounting.
 But we were falling behind the rate against a tight attack with the spinners particularly hard to put away.
-Ollie launched a six over extra cover and the opening bowler was recalled in response.
+Ollie then launched a quite remarkable inside out six over extra cover, the ball still travelling like a rocket as it crossed the rope, and the opening bowler was recalled in response.

 His first delivery slipped, running to the boundary for five wides.
 The second was dismissed over long off by Roger for a truly cathartic six.
 To be followed by three consecutive fours all through the covers.
 23 off the over!